Cute Boots for Skinny Calves

 Bogs Alex II

-I'd love to hear about your dream boot -- whether you own it or are still in coveting mode.
-Special thanks if you find a cute one around 14 inches around and share the info here.
+I'd love to hear about your dream boot—whether you own it or are still in coveting mode.
+Special thanks if you find a cute one around 14-inches!
+Please share your finds here.

 Questions & Answers